BC LNG creates more greenhouse gases than coal.

 The LNG industry acknowledges that LNG is in direct competition with renewables, and there is uncertainty around LNG markets due to how quickly renewables are implemented instead.4

-Locally, Woodfibre LNG will create 1.6 times the greenhouse gas emissions of all of Squamish.
+Locally, Woodfibre LNG will produce nearly double the greenhouse gas emissions of all of Squamish.

-Squamish produces 88,538 tonnes of CO2 pollution every year (calculations by Carbon Engineering).5 Woodfibre LNG estimates the project will produce an additional 142,000 tonnes of CO2 pollution every year during operations.6 It doesn't matter how much we as individuals reduce our personal greenhouse gas emissions when industry is permitted to pollute so much.
+Squamish produces 88,538 tonnes of CO2 pollution every year (calculations by Carbon Engineering).5 Woodfibre LNG estimates the project will produce 142,000 tonnes of CO2 pollution every year during operations,6 while the associated FortisBC compressor station will produce an additional 27,000 tonnes of CO2 pollution,7 creating combined emissions of 169,000 tonnes of CO2 pollution.
+It doesn't matter how much we as individuals reduce our personal greenhouse gas emissions when industry is permitted to pollute so much.
 Industry needs to be held accountable.
 We cannot allow new fossil fuel infrastructure to be built.

 Woodfibre LNG's local and upstream greenhouse gas emissions are equivalent to adding 170,000 cars to the road every year.